buluma/ansible-role-ad_auth/README.md

 ---
 # defaults file for ad_auth

-# The username to register to AD, for example: "bind_user"
+# The username to register to AD, for example: "bind_user".
 ad_auth_registration_username: "unset"

-# The password to register to AD, for example: "MyPaSsWoRd"
+# The password to register to AD, for example: "MyPaSsWoRd".
 ad_auth_registration_password: "unset"

-# The OU to search in, for example: "ou=Nerds,ou=Staff"
+# The OU to search in, for example: "ou=Nerds,ou=Staff".
 ad_auth_ou: "unset"

-# The server to bind to, for example: "ad.example.com"
+# The server to bind to, for example: "ad.example.com".
 ad_auth_server: "unset"

-# The domain to use for SSSD configuration, for example: "example.com"
+# The domain to use for SSSD configuration, for example: "example.com".
 ad_auth_domain: "usnet.local"

 # Should this role try to bind to the AD server?